Maillard Sampling: Boltzmann Exploration Done Optimally: INTRODUCTION

 \section{INTRODUCTION}

 The $K$-armed bandit problem~\cite{thompson33onthelikelihood,lattimore20bandit} poses a unique challenge of balancing between exploration and exploitation in sequential decision-making tasks.
 Researchers have studied this problem and propose algorithms extensively since its widely adopted commercial applications including online news recommendations~\cite{li10acontextual}.
 In this problem, the learner is given a set of $K$ arms where each arm $i$ has an associated reward distribution $\nu_i$ with an unknown mean $\mu_i \in\RR$.
 At each time $t$, the learner chooses an arm $I_t \in [K]:=\{1,\ldots,K\}$ and then receives a reward $y_t \sim \nu_i$ associated with the chosen arm $I_t$.
-In this paper, we focus on the assumption that $y_t - \mu_{I_t}$ is $\sig^2$-sub-Gaussian, i.e., $\EE[\exp(\lam \eta_t)] \le \exp(\lam^2 \sig^2/2)$, and that the algorithm knows $\sig^2$.
-The standard performance measure of a bandit algorithm is cumulative (pseudo-)regret, or simply \textit{regret}, defined as follows:
+In this paper, we focus on the assumption that $y_t - \mu_{I_t}$ is $\sig^2$-sub-Gaussian, i.e., $\EE[\exp(\lam \eta_t)] \le \exp(\lam^2 \sig^2/2)$, and that the algorithm knows $\sig^2$, which is standard.\footnote{ In many cases, practitioners have access to a reasonable value of $\sig^2$.
+For example, clicks ($\{0,1\}$) or scaled 5-star ratings ($\{1,2,3,4,5\}$) are bounded, and if a reward is bounded by $[a,b]$ then it is $\fr{(a-b)^2}{4}$-sub-Gaussian.} The standard performance measure of a bandit algorithm is cumulative (pseudo-)regret, or simply \textit{regret}, defined as follows:

 where $T$ is the time horizon.

 Among many algorithms with regret guarantees, randomized algorithms such as Thompson sampling have attracted significant attention due to their high performance and the fact that the actions are chosen randomly~\cite{chapelle11anempirical}.
 The latter property is useful for off-policy evaluation where one has access to a set of chosen arms and their rewards as a result of deploying a bandit algorithm $A$ and desires to estimate ``How much reward would I have collected, had I used a different algorithm $B$?''~\cite{precup00eligibility,li11unbiased,li15toward}.
 Solutions for such a question are attractive since they enable the evaluation of alternative algorithms without deploying thus are an active area of research.
 However, all the existing methods with good regret guarantees require that the probability value with which the pulled arm was chosen is available precisely; e.g., inverse propensity scoring~\cite{horvitz52generalization} and doubly robust estimators~\cite{robins95semiparametric}.
 Thompson sampling, however, does not maintain explicit probability values, and there is no closed-form expression for computing them.
 While one can simulate the sampling rule from Thompson sampling and estimate the probability, this is computationally expensive especially for web-scale deployments.